Rein It In: My Proven Techniques to Control a Horse That Bolts or Takes Off

 Remember, she’s young, in a new environment, and full of energy.
 Patience and consistency are your best tools.
 With time and repetition, she’ll learn that the easiest path is to listen to you and stay calm.

-Transform Your Horsemanship Inside the CCU Club
+Transform Your Horsemanship Inside The Starting Point.

 Stay safe out there, and remember, building trust takes time and consistency.
 You’ve got this!